will2400/hw0/README.md

     ssh <username>@<vm name>.cloudapp.net

+It will first ask to verify the identity of the server with the following message:

+    The authenticity of host 'hellodb.cloudapp.net (168.61.188.128)' can't be established.
+    RSA key fingerprint is 30:6f:12:df:b0:a7:4f:cc:f6:ee:19:a6:11:e5:2a:e9.
+    Are you sure you want to continue connecting (yes/no)?

-It will ask for your password, once you enter you should see something like:
+Type "yes" and press enter.
+You will only need to do this once.
+It will then ask for your password.
+After you enter it, you should see something like:

     Welcome to Ubuntu 14.04.3 LTS (GNU/Linux 3.19.0-25-generic x86_64)